MacroFab Blog

 • Airflow, thermal vias, and power delivery networks can also impact thermal management.

-Types of PCBA Design Errors
+Types of PCB Design Errors

 To tackle custom PCBA design errors, engineers need to familiarize themselves with the most prevalent issues that may arise nowadays.
 Over the years, the challenges they face have evolved due to improvements in manufacturing technology and higher consumer expectations.